 Showcased at a recent Piscine Global Pool and Wellness Event, this type of equipment is designed for home and commercial spa uses.
 Of the benefits, they cited that, “During sensory deprivation, cerebral activity slides into a “theta” rhythm which usually appears just before falling asleep.
 This rhythm is known to stimulate creativity, as well as memory and the ability to concentrate.”

 Considering the speed at which we conduct our lives, a little science fiction-like suspension sounds like a nice departure!

-As a pool and outdoor entertainment financing company since 1979, we still never cease to be amazed by the innovative ways to create this singularly beautiful hub of your home.
+As pool and outdoor entertainment financing solution experts since 1979, we still never cease to be amazed by the innovative ways to create this singularly beautiful hub of your home.
 From spas to outdoor kitchens to glistening pools, Lyon Financial loves the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information.